elijah-olejnik/note_manager/README.md

     Both options were in the tasks so I made both.
 Also I used regular expressions for title detection so user will type headers in more convenient way: {{Title}} text {{Title 2}} text, etc.
+### Stage 2
+#### add_titles_loop.py
+    This script asks user to add titles and saves them to the list if inputted string is unique and not empty.
+The stop word is "quit" so if the program get this word as the user input it prints all titles back to console and quit.